Project 1: Auto-Generator

 • a landscape / level / terrain generator;

-• a random character generator, eg. exquisite corpse;
+• a character generator, eg. exquisite corpse;

 • an evolution simulator, e.g. cellular automaton.